collaborative-robotics/crtk_matlab_client/README.md

 m = rosmessage('crtk_msgs/operating_state')
 ```

+### Very important debugging note

+Matlab seems to create a cache of existing messages that is not being refreshed automatically.
+This is apparently populated when you first call `rosmsg` or `rosmessage`.
+So if you forgot to set your path and then called `rosmsg` (which will fail to find your new message types), adding the path with `addpath` is not enough to locate the new message types since the list of available messages will **not** be refreshed.
+At that point, it seems the only solution is to quit Matlab, restart Matlab and remember to set your paths **before** any call to `rosmsg` or `rosmessage`.
+The Matlab command `rehash` doesn't seem to fix the issue.
+The script `startup.m` can ensure that `addpath` is called before any ROS command.

 ## Usage

 The first step is to create a Matlab class with dynamic properties.
 For example, let's assume we want to create a simple force sensor client: